PerfectGym/developer/content/api/clubs/clubdetails.md

 ## Club details properties

 Club details holds the same data as [Club][ClubProperties] plus some detailed features of a club.
-Only club details specyfic properties are described here.
+Only club details specific properties are described here.

 Name            		| Type    | Description